 Knowing how to dispose of cat litter properly is part of a responsible cat-parenthood.
+But what to do with used cat litter?

 Indeed, your duty doesn’t end with getting your cat the litter he likes.
 And, no one should just care less about litter disposal.